ockertbotha/java-dev-on-ubuntu/README.md

 asdf list java
 ```

-Were going to install Java 8.172 and use it system wide:
+We're going to install Java 8.172 and use it system wide:
 ```
 asdf install java 8.172
 asdf global java 8.172